Hsu Ming-tsai

 Hsu Ming-tsai (許明財 (许明财, Xǔ Míngcái); born 13 June 1953) is a Taiwanese politician.
 He served as the mayor of Hsinchu City from 20 December 2009 until 25 December 2014.

 Education

-Hsu graduated with his bachelor's degree in tourism management from Chinese Culture University, then earned a master's degree in public administration from Dominican University in Illinois, United States, and his Ph.D. in technology management from Chung Hua University.
+Hsu graduated with his bachelor's degree in tourism management from Chinese Culture University.
+He then earned a master's degree in public administration from Dominican University in Illinois, United States, and his Ph.D. in technology management from Chung Hua University.

 Hsinchu City Mayoralty

 Hsinchu City Mayoralty election

 Hsu assumed the position of Mayor of Hsinchu City starting 20 December 2009 after winning the 2009 Republic of China local election on 5 December 2009 under the Kuomintang.

 HKETCO Director visit to Hsinchu City

 On 25 June 2013, Hsu received John Leung, the Director of the Hong Kong Economic, Trade and Cultural Office (HKETCO) in Taiwan with his colleagues.
 They had a meeting which were also attended by the Hsinchu Chamber of Commerce and Importers and Exporters Association of Hsinchu City.